Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

 Heterojunctions composed of two-dimensional (2D) semiconducting materials are highly promising for developing novel optoelectronic devices due to tunable band gaps and charge carrier dynamics \cite{Jin:2018}.
 The interplay of charge and phonon interactions has been intensively examined in transition metal dichalcogenide heterostructures, unveiling sub 50-fs interlayer carrier extraction that is ideal for light harvesting and photovoltaics \cite{Hong:2014,Zheng:2017}.
-Van der Waals compounds based on the antiferromagnetic topological insulator MnBi$_2$Te$_4$ present another attractive candidate for advanced opto- and spintronics applications due to the realization of exotic phases such as the quantum anomalous Hall effect \cite{Yujun2020} and axion electrodynamics \cite{Liu2020}.
+Van der Waals compounds based on the antiferromagnetic topological insulator MnBi$_2$Te$_4$ present another attractive candidate for advanced opto- and spintronics applications due to the realization of exotic phases such as the quantum anomalous Hall effect and axion electrodynamics \cite{gong2019experimental,otrokov2019unique,zhang2019topological,li2019intrinsic,otrokov2019prediction,Yujun2020,Liu2020,zhao2021routes,gu2021spectral}.
 Yet, optically-induced ultrafast carrier dynamics and charge transfer processes in these materials remain largely unexplored.
 Moreover, the properties of these materials can be elegantly engineered via van der Waals stacking.
 For example, combining a quintuple layer (QL) of the non-magnetic topological insulator Bi$_2$Te$_3$ with a septuple layer (SL) of MnBi$_2$Te$_4$ reduces the antiferromagnetic exchange interaction between neighbouring planes of Mn atoms, while strengthening the affinity of the system to undergo a spin-flop transition to ferromagnetic order \cite{Deng2021}.
-As a result, van der Waals heterostructures of the form MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_m$ ($m = 1, 2, 3, \ldots$) offer a platform for tuning the magnetic properties \cite{Xu2020, Hu2020} as well as accessing topological magnetotransport\cite{Otrokov2017} and the quantum anomalous/spin Hall effects \cite{Sun2019, Jiaheng2019}.
+As a result, van der Waals heterostructures of the form MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_m$ ($m = 1, 2, 3, \ldots$) offer a platform for exploring the interplay between the magnetic properties and the topological phases of matter \cite{Otrokov2017,sun2019rational,wu2019natural,Xu2020,Hu2020,wu2020distinct,hu2020van,lu2021half}.